 The main thing to understand is the gaps between settings.
 Some manufacturers list a hundred settings or more, but when you read the details, you see that they're including all the presets, time sets, programmable functions, and who knows what else to reach that number--when the truth is that these units only have 10 temp settings and 10 power settings, the same as most others in the $100-ish-or-less price range.
 You might be able to program a unit to turn on and shut off at specific times or remember your most commonly used temp or power settings.
 But you can't make it run at anything other than the 10 temperature or power settings.

-Conversely, some more expensive portable induction burners can, in fact, have up to 100 settings (such as the Vollrath Mirage Pro 59500P) and a wider temperature range (down to 80F).
+Conversely, some more expensive portable induction burners can actually have up to 100 settings (such as the Vollrath Mirage Pro 59500P) and a wider temperature range (down to 80F).
 This kind of granularity is expensive, and you simply aren't going to find it on units that cost less than about $300.
 So don't let the marketing claims fool you!

 Portable induction burners can also have a wide range of build quality, which also adds to the variation in cost.
 The things to consider are the housing, the fan, and the unit's weight.
 You may also want to consider design--in particular, how the controls operate.
 A unit with easy controls is a joy to use, while one with cumbersome push buttons and keypads can be frustrating, especially when you use it every day.
 See the next section (below) for a discussion about this.